tersesystems/echopraxia/README.md

 logger.info("Best person: {}", abe);
 ```

+Generally loggers should be final, and any common functionality should be moved out to interfaces you can share.
+This is because subclassing can have an impact on JVM optimizations, and can make returning specific types from `with*` methods more complicated.

 ### Nulls and Exceptions

 By default, values are `@NotNull`, and passing in `null` to values is not recommended.
 If you want to handle nulls, you can extend the field builder as necessary: